 Hi there.
 I’m Kelly, and I’m a poet, essayist, and editor.

-I live and write in the greater New York City area, where I work as medical editor specializing in biologic medicines and related national and international health policy (it’s more interesting than it sounds, I promise).
+I live and write in London, UK, where I work as medical editor specializing in biologic medicines and related national and international health policy (it’s more interesting than it sounds, I promise).

 My essay collection, It’s Just Nerves, is forthcoming from Squares and Rebels Press on October 2, 2017.
 The artwork on the book’s jacket is by the Dutch designer Edwin Smet.